trufflesuite/truffle/packages/contract/README.md

 }
 ```

-From Javascript's point of view, this contract has three functions: `setValue`, `getValue` and `value`.
+From JavaScript's point of view, this contract has three functions: `setValue`, `getValue` and `value`.
 This is because `value` is public and automatically creates a getter function for it.

 #### Making a transaction via a contract function

 When we call `setValue()`, this creates a transaction.
-From Javascript:
+From JavaScript:

 ```javascript
 const result = instance.setValue(5);